I went absolutely bananas at the Union Square Farmer’s Market this weekend! Everything looked so good!

 - 1 lb. eggplant cut into 1-inch cubes

-- 2 large onions quartered lengthwise and thinly sliced crosswise
+- 2 large red or yellow onion quartered lengthwise and thinly sliced crosswise

 - 1 cup okra sliced 1/4 inch thick

-- 4 medium zucchini quartered lengthwise and cut crosswise into 3/4-inch-thick pieces, 2 lb
+- 4 medium green zucchini quartered lengthwise and cut crosswise into 3/4-inch-thick pieces, 2 lb

 - black pepper to taste